holochain/binaries/README.md

 - Create a branch, commit and push the changes.
 - Open a PR to the appropriate base branch.
 This will use `build.yaml` to verify that everything builds.
 This takes a while but the results are cached!
-- If everything looks good.
-Merge the PR and go to the Actions tab in GitHub.
-Find the `build` workflow and run it manually with the tag of the new Holochain version.
+- If everything looks good, merge the PR and go to the Actions tab in GitHub.
+Find the `Build` workflow and run it manually with the tag of the new Holochain version.
 This will build the binaries and publish them to the associated release on the`holochain` repository.
-- Once the binaries are published, you can run the `check` workflow against the new release to make sure everything works as expected.
-This is not absolutely necessary and it should probably be automated at some point but it's a good idea to check at least on release branches.
+- Once the binaries are published, you can run the `check` workflow against the same version tag to make sure everything works as expected.
+This is not absolutely necessary and it should probably be automated at some point, but it's a good idea to check at least on release branches.